-This exam will be cumulative and will account for 35% of your grade.
-The Final Exam is closed book, multiple-choice and essay or case-based questions.
-The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.
+The term-test #2 covers chapter 7 to 12 of the textbook.
+It accounts for 30% of your final grade and will be written online and will be proctored.
+The term-test #2 is 60% closed book, multiple choice and 40% open book, short answer.
+The exam will cover material from the text book, readings, handouts, website material assigned, lectures, class discussions and Lecture Videos.